rememberSoftwares/yacana/README.md

 Looks like we've completed the task successfully!
 Well done!
 Would you like to start a new adventure or try something else?
 ```

----

-For this reason, we also created a conversational pattern that is a dual-agent pattern.
-To achieve this we force a shift between the two agents by adding one message in one of the Agent's conversation history.
-This shift then allows them to speak with each other.

-Let's take an example:
+As you can see, Agent2 cheated.
+It counted from 0 to 3 in one message.
+But who cares?
+Both of them carried on till both had their achievement completed.

+### Getting better results by controlling the "shift message"

+To achieve two agents speaking with each other we had to pipe the output of the first one into the prompt of the second.
+For this to work, we have to create an intermediary message in one of the Agent's conversation history.
+This special message is called the *"shift message"*.

+To showcase this let's make another game:
 * Agent1 has the main task of storing a list of numbers.
 The list is empty ;
 * Agent2 has the task of giving numbers to Agent1 so that it add them to its list ;